Objectives and Expected Accomplishments

 p. an ability to use design manuals, equipment specifications, and industry regulations.

-MARR IS accredited by the Technology Accreditation Commission of ABET, http://www.abet.org/, AND IS STCW CERTIFIED BY THE US COAST GUARD
+MARR is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org/, AND IS STCW CERTIFIED BY THE US COAST GUARD